Fully local Reshetikhin-Turaev theories: Tangential structures involving

 Finally, a $p_1$-structure on surfaces is trivialization of the $12$th power of the Hodge determinant bundle $\delta$, and shifts cycle through the twelve (now flat) powers of $\delta$.
 The split $\bZ/48$ summand must then surject through $o_2$.
 Combined with the injectivity of $s_3$ on $\bZ/2$ and the choice of sending the standard generator $1\in\bZ/24$ to the standard ones in the rightmost groups, this pins the maps, up to the sign ambiguity flagged. \end{proof}

-\subsection{The free Fermion.}
+\subsection{The free fermion.}

-One consequence concerns the free Fermion theory $\ferm$.
-The standard character of $\pi_3^s$ can be extended to $\Spin^{p_1}(3)$ in four different ways, as can be seen from Proposition~\ref{spinmaps}.
-We choose for $\ferm$ the one coming from the stable structure $\Spin^{p_1}$.
-According to \cite{fh}, this is a \emph{reflection-positive} extension.
-One observation, which can cause much grief in the form of apparent (although not genuine) contradictions, is the following \begin{proposition} When restricted to framed manifolds, the theory $\ferm^{\otimes 4}$ factors uniquely through $\SO^{p_1}(3)$-structures.
-When defined on manifolds with $\Spin^{p_1}(3)$ structure, only $\ferm^{\otimes 16}$ factors.
-Similarly, $\ferm^{\otimes 2}$ factors from framed through $\SO^{p_1}(2)$-manifolds, but only $\ferm^{\otimes 16}$ descends there from $\Spin^{p_1}(2)$-structures. \end{proposition}

-This may seem counter-intuitive, as we are factoring through \emph{the same} quotient $\bZ/6$: depending on where we start our contemplation, $\ferm^{\otimes 4}$ \emph{does}/\emph{does not} define a theory on $\SO^{p_1}(3)$-manifolds! \begin{proof} This is clear from the explicit factoring maps in Proposition~\ref {spinmaps}: all kernels of the right horizontal arrows are isomorphic copies of $\bZ/16$. \end{proof}
+One consequence concerns the free fermion theory $\ferm$.
+The standard character of $\pi_3^s$ can be extended to $\pi_0MT\Spin^{p_1}_3$ in four different ways, as seen from Proposition~\ref{spinmaps}; we use the extension~\eqref{psidef} to define~$\psi$.
+This is the \emph{reflection-positive} choice, according to \cite{fh}.
+One observation, which can cause much grief in the form of apparent (although not genuine) contradictions, is the following \begin{proposition} When restricted to framed manifolds, the theory $\ferm^{\otimes 4}$ factors uniquely through $\SO^{p_1}_3$-structures.
+Starting from manifolds with $\Spin^{p_1}_3$ structure, only powers of $\ferm^{\otimes 16}$ factor.
+Similarly, $\ferm^{\otimes 2}$ factors from framed through $\SO^{p_1}_2$-manifolds, but only powers of $\ferm^{\otimes 16}$ descend there from $\Spin^{p_1}_2$-structures. \end{proposition} \begin{proof} This is clear from the explicit factoring maps in Proposition~\ref {spinmaps}: all kernels of the right horizontal arrows are isomorphic copies of $\bZ/16$. \end{proof}

 {

 \textsc{Daniel S.~Freed,} Harvard University, \texttt{dafr@math.harvard.edu} \\ \textsc{Claudia I.~Scheimbauer,} Technische Universit\"at M\"unchen, \texttt{scheimbauer@tum.de} \\ \textsc{Constantin Teleman,} UC Berkeley, \texttt{teleman@berkeley.edu} }